-The Terms of Reference provide the basis for carrying out a detailed land use analysis that will result in updated land use, urban design and development policies for the rural area within the Kleinburg-Nashville Community Plan.
+The revised Terms of Reference provide the basis for carrying out a detailed land use analysis that will result in updated land use, urban design and development policies focused on the rural and Nashville areas, within the Kleinburg-Nashville Community Plan.
 Similar to the approach taken for the New Official Plan, this work will be forward-looking, state-of-the-art and reflective of the principles of sustainability.